stereolabs/zed-sdk/geotracking/live geotracking/README.md

-# ZED SDK - Live Geotracking for Global Scale Localization on Real-World Map
+# Live Geotracking Sample

 ## Overview

-This sample demonstrates how to use geotracking to achieve global scale localization on a real-world map using the ZED camera.
-The ZED SDK Geotracking sample fuses visual odometry from the ZED SDK with external GNSS data in real-time, making it a valuable resource for applications such as autonomous robotics and drone navigation.
+This sample demonstrates how to use the ZED SDK Geotracking module to achieve **global scale localization** on a real-world map using the ZED camera.
+The ZED SDK Live Geotracking sample fuses visual odometry from the ZED SDK with external GNSS data in real-time, making it a valuable resource for applications such as autonomous robotics and drone navigation.

-### Features
+## Features

 - Displays the camera's path in an OpenGL window in 3D
 - Displays path data, including translation and rotation
-- Displays the fused path on a map on ZedHub
+- Displays the fused path on a map on ZED Hub
 - Exports KML files for the fused trajectory and raw GNSS data

-### Dependencies
+## Dependencies

 Before using this sample, ensure that you have the following dependencies installed on your system:
-- ZEDub edge-cli: required for displaying the computed trajectory on a real-world map.
+- ZED Hub Edge Agent: to be able to display the computed trajectory on a real-world map, connect your device to [ZED Hub](https://hub.stereolabs.com/).
+Detailed tutorials can be found [here](https://www.stereolabs.com/docs/cloud/overview/setup-device/).
 - libgps-dev: required to use an external GNSS sensor.

-### Installation and Usage
+## Installation and Usage

 To use the ZED SDK Geotracking sample, follow these steps:
-1. Download and install the ZED SDK on your system from the official Stereolabs website.
+1. Download and install the ZED SDK on your system from the official [Stereolabs website](https://www.stereolabs.com/developers/release/).
-2. Install the ZEDub edge-cli from the ZEDHub website and the libgps-dev dependency using your operating system's package manager.
+2. Install Edge Agent from [ZED Hub](https://hub.stereolabs.com/) and the libgps-dev dependency using your operating system's package manager.
 3. Connect your ZED camera and GNSS sensor to your computer.
 4. Open a terminal and navigate to the zed-geotracking sample directory.
 5. Compile the sample.
 6. Run the zed-geotracking executable.
 7. The sample will display the camera's path and path data in a 3D window.
-The fused path will be displayed on a map on ZedHub, and KML files will be generated for the fused trajectory and raw GNSS data.
+The fused path will be displayed on ZED Hub's maps page, and KML files will be generated for the fused trajectory and raw GNSS data.

-### Support and Resources

-If you have any questions or encounter any issues while using the ZED SDK, please visit the official Stereolabs support forums.
-Here, you can find helpful resources such as tutorials, documentation, and a community of developers to assist you in troubleshooting any problems you may encounter.